Overview

 Prerequisite: basic mathematical statistics (STSCI/MATH 6730 or equivalent) and measure theoretic probability (MATH 6710), or permission of instructor.
 Enrollment limited to: graduate students.

 Learning theory has become an important topic in modern statistics.
 This course gives an overview of various topics in classification, starting with Stone’s (1977) stunning result that there are classifiers that are universally consistent.
-Other topics include plug-in methods (k-nearest neighbors), reject option, empirical risk minimization, Vapnik-Chervonenkis theory, fast rates via Mammen and Tsybakov’s margin condition, convex majorizing loss functions, RKHS methods, support vector machines.
-Further, active high-dimensional statistical research topics such as lasso type estimators, low-rank multivariate response regression, topic models, latent factor models, and interpolation methods are presented.
+Other topics include classification, plug-in methods (k-nearest neighbors), reject option, empirical risk minimization, Vapnik-Chervonenkis theory, fast rates via Mammen and Tsybakov’s margin condition, convex majorizing loss functions, RKHS methods, support vector machines, lasso type estimators, low-rank multivariate response regression, random matrix theory, topic models, latent factor models, and interpolation methods in high dimensional statistics.

 A twice weekly seminar in logic.
 Typically, a topic is selected for each semester, and at least half of the meetings of the course are devoted to this topic with presentations primarily by students.
 Opportunities are also provided for students and others to present their own work and other topics of interest.